Ramalishus/Ramalishus/README.md

 - 💞️ I’m looking to collaborate on fortnite (username ramalishus)
 - 📫 How to reach me fortnite
 - 😄 Pronouns: What are pronouns are they food?
-- ⚡ Fun fact: im so good at fortnite
+- ⚡ Fun fact:ali is soo much better at fortnite than me because im bad

 <!---
 Ramalishus/Ramalishus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.